 I recommend turning off the breaker to this room or plug before you begin.
 After removing the plate cover I pulled out the outlet.
 Then, fish a new electrical wire up the wall.
 Wire up the new outlet first then address the other end next.
 Make sure you have enough slack in the wire so you don’t have too much trouble when you need to remove the panel.
 Wire to the new outlet (connect back to the gold terminal, white to the silver and copper to the green terminal).
 Tie the new outlet to the existing outlet (connect black to the group of black wires, white to the group of white wires and copper to the green or bare copper)

 Make sure you test the outlet using a tester prior to plugging in any of your devices.
 This tester is inexpensive and it’s great for letting you know if you did a great job on the first try.

-With all the LED projects I have made.
-This is the first time I am using WIFI LED.
+With all the LED projects I have made, this is the first time I am using WIFI LED.
 I must say they are quite nice.
 The control has one button.
 By pressing the controller button you can cycle through the different settings or you can check out the “Smart Life” phone App.
-Grabbing the app unleash even more controls.
-I won’t go into too many details maybe in a future post.
+Grabbing the app. will allow you to unleash even more controls.
+I won’t go into too many details, maybe in a future post.
 For example; you can do things like selecting the color you want and the intensity, setting a timer, an operating scheduled, voice controls and much more.

 Plug in all the devices, install the TV and strap the wires.

-I love the way this came out.
-It truly adds a different feel to the space.
+I love the way this came out, and it truly adds a different feel to the space.
 I was finally able to get rid of a small cabinet I had in the room.
 It’s so nice to not see any wires.